 You don’t wear fur.
 You pass on foie gras and ortolan.
 It’s unlikely you hunt for sport or know where your neighbourhood’s nearest dog fights are held.
 But you probably eat meat and wear leather.
 Silk too.
-You’ll use medicines tested on lab rats, but not cosmetics sprayed in the eyes of monkeys.
-You’ll swat mosquitoes, but feed bees.
+You’ll use medicines tested on

 The ethics around animal cruelty are murky, a miasma of tradition and emotion and morality.
 The fluffier the animal, the more unpalatable it is to kill it for food or fashion.
 The more practical the use to which we put an animal’s carcass, the more acceptable it seems.
 Chasing foxes with dogs then smearing the blood on a 12-year-old’s face?
 Not cool.
 Cattle marched into a shed then bolt-gunned through the head?
 Sure, so long as I don’t have to think about it.

 Down sits in a strange place on that spectrum.
 There’s no denying its practicality; science has never come up with any substance that offers as much insulation for as little weight.
 The evolutionary value is obvious – if your insulation’s heavy, it’s harder to flap yourself off the ground.
 That’s also why we stuff it into winter coats.
 When you’re dragging all your worldly possessions across an ice sheet, a coat that traps heat but doesn’t weigh you down could save your life.